Short Bhutan Tour Package - 7 Days

 It is a perfect blend of Bhutan’s major cultural and architectural facets.
 It is a journey that lets you enjoy the rich Bhutanese culture to the fullest.
 The trip is carefully crafted to suit the visitor’s travel needs and offers an experience that enhances the journey.

-Why Choose High Route Adventure For Nepal Bhutan Tour
+Why Choose HRA For Short Bhutan Tour Package from Nepal

-Below are the compelling reasons why you should choose High Route Adventure for Nepal Bhutan Tour :
+Below are the compelling reasons why you should choose High Route Adventure for the short Bhutan Tour :

-We have been operating the Nepal Bhutan Tour for 10+ years.
-During the tour our manager will receive daily updates from local authorities ensuring routes are safe, open, and culturally relevant.
+➡️Deep‑Rooted Local Expertise: We have been operating the Nepal Bhutan Tour for 10+ years.
+During the tour, our manager will receive daily updates from local authorities, ensuring routes are safe, open, and culturally relevant.
 Your tour will be led by certified Nepalese or Bhutanese guides who speak fluent English.
-From Buddhist rites in the Taktsang Monastery to the vibrant Holi, Dashain and Tihar festivals in Nepal, our guides help you participate respectfully.
+From Buddhist rites in the Taktsang Monastery to the vibrant Holi, Dashain, and Tihar festivals in Nepal, our guides help you participate respectfully.

-High Route Adventure believes that tourism should give back to the communities and places that host us.
+➡️Sustainable & Responsible Travel: High Route Adventure believes that tourism should give back to the communities and places that host us.
 Therefore, we contribute 1–5% of our profits to the development of local communities and environmental conservation.
-Also during the tour we let our client follow the leave no Trace policy.
+Also, during the tour, we let our client follow the Leave No Trace policy.

-We have around 107 Google reviews and have been awarded the Traveller’s Choice Award for several years.
+➡️Rave Reviews & Awards: We have 107 + Google reviews and have been awarded the Traveller’s Choice Award for several years.

-Our 7-Day Nepal–Bhutan Tour Package price starts from USD 1,630 per person.
+Our 7-Day Nepal–short Bhutan Tour Package price starts from USD 1,585 per person.
 If you are traveling in a group, we offer special group discounts.
 We also offer special discounts for children when traveling with your family.

 No. of PersonPrice in USD